MattiaFaroni/vat-validation/README.md

 }
 ```

-This configuration file can be saved inside the application's .war, otherwise inside the config folder of a Tomcat.
+The configuration file can be bundled within the application’s .war package or placed externally in the config directory of the Tomcat server.
-The application will first search for the file inside the tomcat and if it does not find it, it reads the one contained in the application.
+At runtime, the application prioritizes the external file located in the Tomcat config directory; if not found, it falls back to the internal version packaged within the .war.

 ## Validation Service
-The validation service allows you to check whether a VAT number is valid or not, and obtain information about it.
+The validation service performs VAT number verification and, when available, returns the corresponding entity details registered in the VIES system.
-The request requires a body (shown below), where both parameters are mandatory.
+The request must include a JSON body with the required parameters as shown below.
+Both fields are mandatory for successful processing.

 ```http request
 POST /api/vies/check